 Jar size: Pints or Quarts

 Preparation: To remove skins from peaches, dip in boiling water for 30-60 seconds until skins loosen.
 Dip in cold water.
 Slip off skins.
 Cut in half, remove pit and slice if desired.
-Skin removal is optional for apricots.
-Don’t remove nectarine skins.
 Place into anti-darkening solution.
 Drain.

-Hot pack: Place in boiling juice, water or syrup, bring to boil.
+Hot pack: Place in boiling juice, water, or syrup, bring to boil.
 Fill hot jars with hot fruit.
 Place halves in layers, cut side down.
-Fill with hot liquid.
+Fill jars with hot cooking liquid, leaving a ½ inch headspace.

 Jar size: Pints or Quarts